Healthy Cinnamon Sugar Cookies

 • Once the wet ingredients are combined, add the dry ingredients to the bowl a little at a time.
 Continue to use your mixer on a low speed to thoroughly combine all of the wet and dry ingredients.

-• Make sure all of the ingredients are thoroughly combined.
+• Make sure all of the ingredients are thoroughly combined. *If the mixture is too dry, add a splash of milk as needed.
 Then, transfer the cookie dough to a bowl.
 Cover the bowl with plastic wrap and chill the dough in the refrigerator for 1-3 hours.

 • Once the dough has chilled, remove the plastic wrap.
 Then, use a 1-tablespoon cookie scoop and roll the dough into balls with your hands.
 With the batter, make 18-22 cookies.
-Fill a bowl with 3 tablespoons of sugar or monk fruit.
-Then, roll each ball of cookie dough in the sugar or monk fruit.
+Fill a bowl with 3 tablespoons of sugar.
+Then, roll each ball of cookie dough in the sugar.

 • Add the cookie dough balls to a sheet pan with parchment paper.
 There is no need to press the cookies down.
-Bake the cookies at 350 degrees F for 10-12 minutes.
+Bake the cookies at 350°F for 10-12 minutes.
 Once cooked, let them slightly cool and enjoy!

 Recipe Video